qmk/qmk_firmware/docs/squeezing_avr.md

 ## `config.h` Settings

-If you've done all of that, and you don't want to disable features like RGB, Audio, OLEDs, etc, there are some additional options that you can add to your config.h that can help.
+If you've done all of that and you don't want to disable features like RGB, Audio, OLEDs, etc., there are some additional options that you can add to your `config.h` that can help.

-Starting with Lock Key support.
-If you have a Cherry MX Lock switch (lucky you!), you don't want to do this.
-But chances are, you don't.
+Start with Lock Key support.
+If you have a Cherry MX Lock switch (lucky you!), you don't want to do this, but chances are, you don't.
 In that case, add this to your `config.h`:
 ```c
 #undef LOCKING_SUPPORT_ENABLE
 #undef LOCKING_RESYNC_ENABLE
 ```
 Oneshots.
 If you're not using these, you can disable the feature by adding this to your `config.h`:
 ```c
 #define NO_ACTION_ONESHOT
 ```
-The same with tapping keys (mod tap, layer tap, etc)
+The same with tapping keys (mod-tap, layer-tap, etc.):
 ```c
 #define NO_ACTION_TAPPING
 ```
 ## Audio Settings

-If you're using the Audio feature, by default that includes the music mode feature.
+If you're using the Audio feature, by default that includes the Music Mode feature.
 This tranlates matrix positions into notes.
 It's neat for sure, but most likely, you're not using it.
 You can disable it by adding this to your `config.h`:
 ```c
 #define NO_MUSIC_MODE
 ```
-And by adding this to your `rules.mk`
+and by adding this to your `rules.mk`:
 ```make
 MUSIC_ENABLE = no
 ```

 ## Layers

-There are also some options for layers, that can reduce the firmware size.
+There are also some options for layers that can reduce the firmware size.
 All of these settings are for your `config.h`.

-You can limit the number of layers that the firmware uses -- if you're using up to 8 layers in total:
+You can limit the number of layers that the firmware uses — if you're using up to 8 layers in total, set:
 ```c
 #define LAYER_STATE_8BIT
 ```
-or if you require up to 16 layers instead:
+Or, if you require up to 16 layers, instead set:
 ```c
 #define LAYER_STATE_16BIT
 ```
-Or if you're not using layers at all, you can outright remove the functionality altogether:
+Or, if you're not using layers at all, you can outright remove this functionality altogether:
 ```c
 #define NO_ACTION_LAYER
 ```

 ## Magic Functions

 There are two `__attribute__ ((weak))` placeholder functions available to customize magic keycodes.
-If you are not using that feature to swap keycodes, such as backslash with backspace, add the following to your `keymap.c` or user space code:
+If you are not using that feature to swap keycodes, such as backslash with backspace, add the following to your `keymap.c` or userspace code:
 ```c
 #ifndef MAGIC_ENABLE
 uint16_t keycode_config(uint16_t keycode) {